-Based on our best understanding on the current science of geoengineering, EDF believes that:
+Based on our best understanding of the current science, EDF believes that:

 - Reducing emissions of greenhouse gases as rapidly as possible is essential to addressing the climate challenge facing humanity.